polarfire-soc/hart-software-services/README.md

 The HSS performs boot and system monitoring functions for PolarFire SoC.

 The HSS is compressed (DEFLATE) and stored in eNVM.
-On power-up, a small decompressor decompressor wrapper inflates the HSS from eNVM flash to L2-LIM memory and starts the HSS.
+On power-up, a small decompressor decompressor wrapper inflates the HSS from eNVM flash to L2-Scratchpad memory and starts the HSS.

+## Contributions

+Pull requests to this repository must include a per-commit sign-off made by a contributor stating that they agree to the terms published at https://developercertificate.org/ for that particular contribution.

 ## Source